 Is my data secure?
 Yes.
 Agentforce operates within your Salesforce security model and only accesses data your org is permitted to see.
 Salesmsg does not share conversation data beyond what the agent explicitly requests for the active contact.

 Who do I contact if something isn't working?
-Reach out to Salesmsg Support and reference the Agentforce integration.
+Check the Agent Logs (App Launcher → Agent Logs) for error details, then reach out to Salesmsg Support and reference the Agentforce integration.

 This feature is currently in Beta.
 Functionality may change as we continue to develop the integration.